Aveek-Saha/js-data-structs/README.md

 Before contributing please read [CONTRIBUTING.md](https://github.com/Aveek-Saha/js-data-structs/blob/master/CONTRIBUTING.md) for guidelines.

 In addition to the guidelines mentioned in `CONTRIBUTING.md` there are some additional things to keep in mind while raising pull requests.
 Before your pull request can be accepted there are some checks that have to pass.
-To run these checks localy-
+To run these checks locally-

 - `npm run prepare` to compile with Rollup and Babel
 - `npm run format` to format with Prettier